 In SAS, the order of variables in a data set is based on the order in which the variables were created.
-There are several reasons you may want to reorder variables names in a SAS data set.
+You may want to reorder variable names in a SAS data set for several reasons.

 One of the reasons can be to logically order the variables prior to exporting the data into an external file.